Our complaints procedure

 - If you are still not satisfied, please let us know.
 We will then arrange to review our decision.
 We would generally aim to do this within 14 working days.
 This will happen as follows:

-• The Senior Partner will review his own decision.
+- The Complaints Partner will review his own decision.

 - We will let you know the result of our review within five days of the end of this process and write to you confirming our final position on your complaint and explaining our reasons.